-Make compliance easier with a leave management solution with built-in compliance.
-That way you can automatically block time off requests for important dates when you need everyone to be ready to work — and still adhere to forced leave requirements.
+Make compliance more accurate with a leave management solution with built-in compliance.
+That way, you can automatically block time off requests for essential dates when you need everyone ready to work — and still adhere to forced leave requirements.

 3. Consolidate all leave requests in one place

 Sticky notes, emails, text messages.
 How are you managing leave requests?